JoshuaSutherland43/Unity_VR_Game/README.md

 - the final arena contains the boss weak point and combat/projectile hazards.

 ---
-## Conclusion
+## 🏁 Conclusion

-This VR environment is designed as a compact fantasy adventure that combines exploration, atmosphere, collection, and simple interaction into one consistent experience.
-The player enters the world with a clear goal, moves through themed locations that support that goal, interacts with objects in ways that make sense for the setting, and experiences visible progression as the environment changes in response to their actions.
+This VR environment is designed as a compact fantasy adventure combining exploration, atmosphere, and interaction into a cohesive experience.

-Most importantly, the concept is suitable for VR because it balances immersion with comfort.
-The world is interesting without being overcrowded, the interactions are varied without being confusing, and the navigation methods support both usability and presence.
-As a result, the final design is not just a collection of features, but a cohesive VR experience with a beginning, middle, and end.